-The LED Keyboard menu will allow to change the Brightness and Keyboard Sleep Timer.
-The LED Keyboard application can be accessed by pressing the Fn plus key (or by clicking LED Keyboard in the Control Center), or from the Windows Start menu
+The LED Keyboard application can be accessed by pressing the Fn plus key (or by clicking LED Keyboard in the Control Center), or from the Windows Start menu detailed Led Keyboard Setting.

 Override Boot Effect

 On boot the colored keyboard will momentarily flash.
 You can click in the Override Boot Effect check box to disable the keyboard flashing effect as the system boots.